benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q209.png)

-If, for example, some phone called 2 phones owned by McCartney, and 1 phone owned by Star - it would be part of the answer.
+If, for example, some phone called 2 phones owned by McCartney, and 1 phone owned by Starr - it would be part of the answer.
 Again, 'The Beatles' will be aprt of the query result.

 _**Q210:** Any person who has at least 3 'owns' relationships with entities encapsulated within 'Red Things'_